chago1991/Ansible-K8S/README.md

 ### How it works:

+- Set up K8S nodes to be managed by Ansible Node
-- Assign a K8S node to an Ansible Inventory Group (Ansible Inventory File - hosts).
+- Assign K8S node to Ansible Inventory Group (Ansible Inventory File - hosts).
+- Ansible Inventory Group associates with an Ansible role(s).
+- Ansible's roles (role-containerd, role-k8s, and role-lbg) define what needs to install and set up.
-- The Ansible Playbook (deploy-cluster.yaml) will install corresponding software and set up associated configurations on the K8S node based on the assigned group.
+- The Ansible Playbook (deploy-cluster.yaml) will apply the related role(s) to the K8S node based on the assigned group.
-- The K8S node will act as a K8S role (Load Balancer Node, Master Node, or Worker Node) after installation.
+- The K8S node will act as a K8S role (Load Balancer Node, Master Node, or Worker Node) after running the playbook.

 ```
 .